 I simply couldn’t.

 So I went to the museum, and it was sooo crowded.
 I could’t breathe.
 In the first room, which was retracing the artist’s life, I felt a sort of disappointment.
-The pictures were hidden by the flood of people walking around, taking pictures, getting their face close so they could see better.
-And I was jumping to be able to take a quick look at the paintings, which beauty was « spoiled » by all this crowd, and also by these terrible lightings that weren’t highlighting the pieces AT ALL, and forced you to squint in order to be able to find your way around these dark rooms – exaggeration, you said ? 🙂
+The pictures were hidden by the flood of people walking around, taking pictures, getting their face close so they could have a better view.
+And I was jumping to be able to take a quick look at the paintings, which were « spoiled » by all this crowd, and also by these inadequate lightings that weren’t highlighting the pictures AT ALL.
+One was forced to squint in order to be able to find your way around these dark rooms – exaggeration, you said ? 🙂

 Anyway, that was my first impression.
 But trust me, from the moment I saw the paintings, the famous ones, I was so impressed, so amazed, that all the bad points seemed to disappear.